Showing posts with label Book Review. Show all posts

 We’re only at the novel’s midpoint, and already Rogers has crammed in an epic amount of offensive material.
 I’ll admit I was kind of impressed as I didn’t think she’d have it in her.
 I also hoped this would be the point in the story where Eve might develop a spine if not a personality and dump David, get violent revenge on Brant and, only because this is allegedly a romance novel, meet a man who actually treats her well.

-Instead, this happens: Eve regains consciousness after her gang rape (her drinks were drugged, naturally) in Brant’s bedroom.
+Instead, this happens: After her gang rape, Eve regains consciousness in Brant’s bedroom (her drinks were drugged, naturally).
 Brant tells her that he had a physician friend check her out while she was out, assuring Brant that Eve would be OK.
 Isn’t that sweet?
 You better think so, because from this point forward Brant will be gaslighting Eve (as Rogers is gaslighting her readers) into falling in love with him, though maybe he’d stand a better chance if he didn’t start slapping her and threatening her with blackmail/revenge porn the moment she says she’ll go to the police.

 Brant drives Eve home, where David is waiting for her.
 David, seeing Eve get out of his car, is immediately and predictably consumed with jealousy.
 Though Eve doesn’t do the best job of explaining what happened to her, she does make it clear she was raped.
 David, however, doesn’t believe her (“My God, everything you’ve told me sounds like part of some crazy trip—some coke nightmare.”)
 He says he’s going to leave and come back when she’s regained her senses.
 In a rare show of spinal rigidity, Eve tells him not to bother, they are through.
 Good for you, Eve!